Keshav-Sundar-4/SymFold/README.md

 # Symmetry Aware Partial Diffusion
 A codebase that runs symmetrical partial diffusion on any given input sequence.
 Automated sequence recovery and symmetrization.
 No symmetry specification required - the code automatically adjusts to the users need.

-Rotationa matrices etc. are provided.
+C,D,T,O, and I matrices are provided.
 The primary goal of this model is to accurately predict capsid structure using minimal computational means.

 A simple file replacement schematic is shown below - Boltz v0.4.0 is required for proper compatability.